sivakusayan/blog/src/posts/2024/4/how-does-css-affect-the-accessibility-tree.md

 Anecdotally, it seems to be a common misconception that HTML is the only thing that affects the [accessibility tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree).
 If you've been doing accessibility for a while, you probably know that the CSS `display` property is one counterexample of that.
+There are CSS attributes such as `speak-as` that are explicit in how they affect screen readers.
 However, there are lots of other examples of CSS affecting the accessibility tree, with most of them not being explicitly defined in any specification I'm aware of under the ARIA suite.